0x1eef/trip.rb/README.md

 __3.__

-`Trip::Event#binding` returns a `Binding` object that provides access to the context of where an event occurred, it can be used to execute code in the same context through `Binding#eval` and this allows the surrounding environment to be changed while the tracer thread is suspended but the trace is still in progress:
+`Trip::Event#binding` returns a `Binding` object that provides access to the context of where an event occurred, it can be used to execute code in that same context through `Binding#eval` and this allows the surrounding environment to be changed while the tracer thread is suspended but the trace is still in progress: